blbadger/blbadger.github.io/polynomial-roots2.md

-## Roots of polynomial equations
+## Roots of polynomial equations II

 ### Periodic attractor basins

-Let's look closer at the areas that converge slowly for $z^5-z-1$.
+Let's look closer at the areas that converge slowly for Newton's method applied to the equation $z^5-z-1$.
 A little experimentation suggests that these areas may never converge on a root, as increasing the maximum iteration number for Newton's method fails to change them.
 Tracking iterations that start in the central (near the origin, that is) sowly-converging area, many are found to converge on the period-3 orbit

 $$
 -1.000257..., -0.750321..., 0.0833570..., -1.000257...